Octopus vs OVO (2023 Comparison)

 Tariff NameTariff DescriptionMonthly Cost

 Simpler EnergyVariable tariff.
 Prices can either go up or down with no minimum term.
-No exit fees.£157
+No exit fees.£145

 Source.
 Non-direct debit or PAYG prices are not available online.

-As you can see, OVO’s variable tariff is currently £10 per month a year cheaper than their fixes (£120 a year) and comes without exit fees.
-It however could increase if energy prices go up.
-With OVO you also have to pay an extra £8 per month (£96 per year) to get their greener tariff.
+As you can see, OVO’s variable tariff is £6 a month more expensive than their fixes comes without exit fees.
+However, it could increase if energy prices go up.
+With OVO, you also have to pay an extra £6 per month (£72 per year) to get their greener tariff.

 These were the prices we got from Octopus: